 Less than Significant Impact.
-Wineries that discharge process water to sanitary sewer collection systems are exempt from the requirements of the General Order.
+Wineries that discharge process water to sanitary sewer collection systems are not covered under the General Order.
 Those wineries are issued waste discharge permits from the wastewater treatment providers.
 An evaluation of capacity is part of the waste discharger permit issuance process.

-Be served by a landfill with sufficient permitted capacity to accommodate the project’s solid waste disposal needs?
+Generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals?

 Less than Significant Impact.
-Wineries typically apply solids generated on-site or at nearby agricultural lands; any solids that require off-site disposal may go to regulated compost facilities or landfills and would not be significant enough to cause capacity issues at a landfill.
+Wineries typically apply solids generated onsite or at nearby agricultural lands; any solids that require offsite disposal may go to regulated compost facilities or landfills and would not be significant enough to cause capacity issues at a landfill.
 A project-specific CEQA evaluation will be performed for new or expanding wineries seeking coverage under the General Order; the potential for landfill capacity effects will be evaluated on a site-specific basis at that time.
 The General Order itself will result in less than significant impact to the capacity of landfill facilities.

 Comply with federal, state, and local statutes and regulations related to solid waste?